 She has several other projects in development and is in production on a short documentary about the history of pie throwing in film, which she is writing, directing and producing.

 In 2008, she won the Grand Prize for Best Screenplay in the Sidewalk Film Festival’s SideWrite competition.
 Her latest script won Best Feature Screenplay at the 2017 Broad Humor Film Festival, and she placed in the following competitions: Nicholl Fellowship (quarterfinalist); Page (Top 25 in Comedy) and Austin Film Festival (second rounder).
 She has participated in the Squaw Valley’s Screenwriting Conference, the Stowe Story Labs’ Narrative Lab as well as its Writer’s Retreat program.

-She’s executive produced over a half-dozen films, including LITTLE SISTER (SXSW, written/directed by Zach Clark, starring Addison Timlin, Ally Sheedy and Peter Hedges, and named by “The New Yorker” as the best film of 2016); 1985 (SXSW, written/directed by Yen Tan, starring Cory Michael Smith, Virginia Madsen and Michael Chiklis), THROUGH THE GLASS DARLKY (starring Robyn Lively and Shanola Hampton) and F*CKING PEOPLE (starring Noel Wells, Samira Wiley and Josh Radnor).
+She’s executive produced over a half-dozen films, including LITTLE SISTER (SXSW, written/directed by Zach Clark, starring Addison Timlin, Ally Sheedy and Peter Hedges, and named by “The New Yorker” as the best film of 2016); 1985 (SXSW, written/directed by Yen Tan, starring Cory Michael Smith, Virginia Madsen and Michael Chiklis), THROUGH THE GLASS DARKLY (starring Robyn Lively and Shanola Hampton) and SOCIAL ANIMALS (starring Noel Wells, Samira Wiley and Josh Radnor).